Regional Transportation Plan

 Travel Demand Model

-The travel demand model simulates travel behaviour and provides us with information needed for decision-making.
-A regional-scale travel demand model can examine the interactions of population, employment, land use, and mobility options and allows us to test different possible futures, quantify the need for travel, and assess the utility and scale of the different modes of transportation that will be required to serve the region in the future.
+The ABM is a flexible, realistic, and policy-sensitive tool that simulates travel behaviour (where, how, and when people travel).
+A regional-scale travel demand model examines the interactions of population, employment, land use, and mobility options and allows us to test different possible futures, estimate the future need for travel, and assess the impact and benefit of different modes of transportation that will be required to serve the region in the future.

-The creation, calibration, and validation of a new travel demand model is a complex technical exercise.
-Attempting to represent the daily travel decisions for a rapidly growing region of 600,000+ people requires a significant amount of data, time, and technical work to understand their habits, choices, and preferences well enough to be able to examine not only how things are operating today and why, but how the answers to these questions might change in the future.
+Representing the daily travel decisions for a rapidly growing region of 600,000+ people required a significant amount of data, time, and technical work to understand their habits, choices, and preferences well enough to examine not only how things are operating today and why, but how this might change in the future.

 Return to top